 A student applying to this program must:

-The letters of recommendation must address the following with examples or details: leadership experiences; ability to make a difference in student performance; ability to work with colleagues and staff as a team; oral and written communication skills; and potential to become a special education administrative leader who can motivate and support faculty and families and who can promote learning by students with disabilities.
+The letter of recommendation must address the following with examples or details: leadership experiences; ability to make a difference in student performance; ability to work with colleagues and staff as a team; oral and written communication skills; and potential to become a special education administrative leader who can motivate and support faculty and families and who can promote learning by students with disabilities.

 Applications will be reviewed by the Department of Special Education DOSE Program Coordinator who may ask applicants to submit additional information.